BIBA

 • Finally painted.

-• The face of the alloy wheel is then 'mapped' on a computer to allow the diamond-cutting process to remove a very thin layer of metal.
+• The face of the alloy wheel is then 'mapped' on a computer, allowing the diamond-cutting process to remove a very thin layer of metal.

 • This provides the two-tone finish often seen with diamond-cut wheels.